 - Above-ground burial of an individual in a unique granite vessel that both memorials the individual and safely houses their cremated remains inside the monument.

 Learn more about pricing and options for in-ground and above ground (PDF) at our cemetery.
-Or you can download a full-color brochure about our cemetery.
+Or you can download the Catholic Cemeteries in SC, a full-color brochure about our cemetery.